Thornycroft Antar: Antar Mark 3 and Mark 3A

 Totally new, narrower, body and cab.
 The inline engine permitted a much narrower bonnet than the Meteorite version, requiring only a single radiator.
-(The Metoerite engine itself was quite narrow being a 60 degree vee based on an aero engine, but the cooling arrangement was such that each bank required a separate radiator which had to sit side by side, giving the large frontal area of the earlier Mighty Antars.)
+(The Meteorite engine itself was quite narrow being a 60 degree vee based on an aero engine, but the cooling arrangement was such that each bank required a separate radiator which had to sit side by side, giving the large frontal area of the earlier Mighty Antars.)

 The gearboxes were similar to the Mk2 but the ratios were slightly different, raising the road speed slightly.

 Whereas on the Mk 2 there were two gearlevers (one for the four speed main gearbox and one for the three-speed Auxiliary gearbox) allowing the selection of 12 gears, with the Mk3 the selector rods from the two gearboxes came forward to an interlocked mechanism with a single lever.

 This forces the selection of 1st underdrive, 2nd underdrive, 3rd underdrive, 4th Underdrive, before the lever could move across to select 4th Direct, then 4th Overdrive.
 The main gearbox could not be moved down from 4th until the auxiliary gearbox was moved through direct and into underdrive.
 This interlocking meant only six of the twelve gears available in the gearboxes could ever be selected.

 There was a separate single stick for all winch and PTO control functions.

 A third differential (inter-axle) was fitted to the second axle, with a cab-operated control.